solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 With an on-chain reference point to determine the features queued for activation, nodes can signal support for specific features in the queue.

-A node signals its support for a feature set by sending a transaction to the Feature Gate program, signed by their authorized voter, to store a record of their supported feature set.
+A node signals its support for a feature set by sending an instruction to the Feature Gate program, signed by their authorized voter, to store a record of their supported feature set.
 This supported feature set would be a bit mask of the list of queued features,